-All live vaccines should be tested for non-reversion to virulence by means of passage studies.
-Vaccine organisms are propagated in vivo by inoculating a group of target animals of susceptible age, with master seed, not finished product; this inoculation uses the natural route of infection for the organism that is most likely to result in infection and reversion or a recommended route of administration of the vaccine manufactured from this master seed.
+All live vaccines should be tested for virulence by means of passage studies.
+Vaccine organisms are propagated in vivo by inoculating a group of target animals with master seed, in principle; this inoculation uses the natural route of infection for the organism that is most likely to result in infection and reversion or a recommended route of administration of the vaccine manufactured from this master seed.
 The vaccine organism is recovered from tissues or excretions and is used directly to inoculate a further group of animals, and so on.
 After not less than four passages, i.e. use of a total of five groups of animals, the isolate must be fully characterised, using the same procedures used to characterise the master seed.
 Regulatory authority opinion varies in whether or not it is acceptable to propagate in vitro between passages organisms that otherwise cannot be passaged five times because of their degree of attenuation.
 The vaccine organism must retain an acceptable level of attenuation after propagation in this way.